 Since the primary cannabinoid in cannabis is THC, a molecule that activates the CB1 receptor, it seems unlikely that the use of medical marijuana could help treat alcoholism.
 However, an interesting wrinkle in the research of cannabis use and alcoholism is that some alcoholics are also cannabis users.
 Further, some chronic cannabis users are heavy drinkers.
 Many of the studies on the concurrent use of cannabis and alcohol have found that cannabis and alcohol complement each other, so they are often used together to improve the effect of the other.
 Many studies indicate that they are often substituted for one another.
 Thereby people may choose to smoke cannabis instead of drink alcohol.

 Overall, the studies indicate that smoking cannabis does not significantly inhibit one’s attempts to quit drinking, nor does it significantly improve them.
-For example, one study on the impact of cannabis use on the recovery of alcoholics finds that frequent cannabis use does not differ from the group who did not use cannabis in the rate of relapse or return to drinking.
+For example, one study looked at the impact of cannabis use on the recovery of alcoholics.
+This study found that frequent cannabis use did not differ from the group who did not use cannabis.
+This was in the rate of relapse, or return to drinking.
 Frequent use is usage more than 3 times a month.
 The researchers hypothesize that the group of regular users may have substituted cannabis use for alcohol use.
 This is especially true since this pattern functions in small, non-clinical, studies.
 This finding is encouraging and contrary to the hypothesis that cannabis use would foil attempts to quit drinking.